 Using the tweezers to pick up the acrylic pumpkins takes quite a bit of dexterity and coordination, and my three year old found it too difficult, although for my kindergartener it was just the right amount of challenge.
 Using the jumbo tweezers will help develop hand-strength, though, which is so important in writing development.

-Instead, Kent opted to use his hands to drop the pumpkins into the jar, which was ok since it encouraged him to use his pincher grasp, which is needed for a mature pencil grip.
+Instead, my son opted to use his hands to drop the pumpkins into the jar, which was ok since it encouraged him to use his pincher grasp, which is needed for a mature pencil grip.

-There wasn’t anything James didn’t love about this.
+There wasn’t anything he didn’t love about this.
 “I some, Mommy?” he kept asking while he tried to patiently wait for his brother’s turn to end.
 Then, “Pum-in, Mommy!” (“Pumpkin, Mommy”)

 Amp up this fun pumpkin activity with picture books all about pumpkins!
 Your preschoolers will soon want to learn everything pumpkin related!
 These are some of our favorite children’s books to go along with our pumkin preschool theme.

 Why You Should Add This To Your Pumpkin Preschool Theme